ahnan4arch/op-docs/Open Peer - Protocol Specification.md

 For the mandatory "aes-cfb-32-16-16-sha1-md5" algorithm, the following algorithm input information is used:

-  * key - the 32 byte AES key, base64(remote_public_key_encrypt(<32-byte-aes-key>))
+  * key - the 32 byte AES key, base64(rsa_encrypt(`<remote-public-key>`, `<32-byte-aes-key>`))
-  * iv - the 16 byte AES initialization vector, base64(remote_public_key_encrypt(<16-byte-aes-iv>))
+  * iv - the 16 byte AES initialization vector, base64(rsa_encrypt(`<remote-public-key>`, `<16-byte-aes-iv>`))
-  * hmacSecretKey - the initial secret key input string, base64(remote_public_key_encrypt(`<secret-key-passphrase>`))
+  * hmacIntegrityKey - the initial secret key input string, base64(rsa_encrypt(`<remote-public-key>`, `<integrity-passphrase>`))

-When the mandatory key is used, the AES CFB is initialized with these values and will continue to encrypt payloads using this keying until a new "0" package arrives which would reset the algorithms with new keying information for subsequent messages in the message stream.
-The hmac is calculated using the following algorithm, sha1_hmac(`<hmac-secret-passphase>`, `<encrypted-message>`)).
-The aes key and secrey key passphrase remains the same until a new "0" package is sent, but the IV is changed for every message sent.
-The next IV for the mandated algorithm is calculated based upon the hash of the previous IV and previous hmac, next_iv = md5_hash(`<previous_iv>` + ":" + `<previous_hmac>`).
+When the mandatory key is used, the AES CFB is initialized with these values and will continue to encrypt payloads using this keying until a new "0" package arrives.
+Once a new "0" package arrives all keying material is reset and forgotten and the algorithms with new keying information for subsequent messages are used for messages in a stream.
+The hmac is calculated using the following algorithm, hmac(`<integrity-passphrase>`, `<encrypted-message>`)).
+The AES key and integrity passphrase remains the same until a new "0" package is sent, but the IV is changed for every message.
+The next IV used for the keying selected is calculated based upon the hash of the previous IV for the selected keying and previous hmac integrity value, next_iv = hash(hex(`<previous-iv>`) + ":" + hex(`<previous-integrity-hmac>`)).

 Any sensitive data contained in the "0" package must be encrypted using the public key of the receiving party.
-Thus the key, iv, and hmacSecretKey must be encrypted.
-The entire package must be signed by the public key of the party sending the "0" package and the receiver must validate this package's signature before it assumes any of the data sent in the package is considered valid.
+Thus the key, iv, and hmacIntegrityKey must be encrypted.
+The entire package must be signed by the public key of the party sending the "0" package and the receiver must validate this package's signature before it assumes any of the data sent in the package is considered valid and / or trustworthy.

-The receiving party must verify the signature used in the initiator's "0" package and all subsequent packages.
-The first "0" package must include the x509 certificate of the sending party unless the key is guaranteed to be known in advanced by the receiving party.
-A reference to a key can be used if the reference can be resolved by the receiving party.
-The subsequent "0" packages must use the same key as the first package, thus the x509 certificate does not need to be included again.
-The hash of the x509 certificate is considered the fingerprint of the sending parties certificate.
+The receiving party must verify the signature used in the sender's "0" package and all subsequent "0" packages.
+The first "0" package must include the x509 certificate of the sending party, unless the key is guaranteed to be known in advanced by the receiving party in which case a reference to they public key may be used.
+The subsequent "0" packages must use the same key as the first package, thus the x509 certificate should not need to be included again, and a signature key reference in future signatures should be used (as determined to be easiest resolvable for the remote party).
 The "0" package must be the first package sent on the wire in either direction.
-The party receiving the connection request must assume all data received via encrypted messages may not be from the correct party until the fingerprint of the x509 certificate is verified by a higher layer.
-The public key used in the "0" packages must never change throughout the lifetime of the connection.
-The certificate used in this exchange need not be the same certificate used by a higher layer, such as the public peer file's certificate.
+The public key used in this exchange need not be the same public key used by a higher layer, such as the public peer file's certificate.

 All keying information and salts must be generated using cryptographically random algorithms only.

-The algorithms used for encrypting must be limited to the algorithms supported by the remote party, but the mandatory "aes-cfb-32-16-16-sha1-md5" algorithm must always be considered a valid algorithm available in any minimal implementation.
+The algorithms used for encrypting must be limited to the algorithms known to be supported by the remote party, but the mandatory algorithm must always be considered a valid algorithm available in any minimal implementation.

 Example of the "0" package is JSON in place text with the following data in the bundle: